SchoolGameCheats/Blooket-Hacks/README.md

 # Status
-Status Dutch hacks: Working but some buttons are in in english | updating.........
+Status Dutch hacks: Working but some buttons are in in english | updating........  | 07-02-2025, 2:57 PM

-Status Englis hacks: Working with no bugs
+Status Englis hacks: Working but daily reward en sell dupes is pachted             | 07-02-2025, 2:57 PM